-0.10.0 - This version is safe to use because it has no known security vulnerabilities at this time.
+0.11.0 - This version may not be safe as it has not been updated for a long time.
 Find out if your coding project uses this component and get notified of any reported security vulnerabilities with Meterian-X Open Source Security Platform

 Maintain your licence declarations and avoid unwanted licences to protect your IP the way you intended.